Mercury-HPC/Mercury-HPC.github.io/_posts/2016-11-23-mchecksum.markdown

 Mchecksum is a library created in the context of Mercury for checksumming RPC headers as well as RPC function arguments.
-In Mercury, checksums are not computed for bulk data transfers and it is left upon the user to decide.
-However, because mchecksum is a separate library, it can also be used by applications to verify data integrity.
-Mchecksum provides a simple interface and uses a system of plugins to provide various hash methods as well as abstracting the ckecksum that is to be computed.
+In Mercury, checksums are not computed for bulk data transfers and it is left upon the user to decide whether to verify transfers or not.
+Because mchecksum is a separate library, it can be independently used by applications to verify data integrity.
+Mchecksum provides a simple interface and uses a system of plugins to abstract and provide various hash methods.

 ## Interface

-A checksum object is created using the `mchecksum_init()` function with a valid hash method (see the [available plugins](#available-plugins) section a list of plugins and the `hash_method` format).
+A checksum object is created using the `mchecksum_init()` function with a valid hash method (see the [available plugins](#available-plugins) section for a list of plugins and the `hash_method` format).

 {% highlight C %}
 int mchecksum_init(const char *hash_method, mchecksum_object_t *checksum);
 {% endhighlight %}

-The checksum a destroy with a call to `mchecksum_destroy()`.
+The checksum object is destroyed with a call to `mchecksum_destroy()`.

 {% highlight C %}
 int mchecksum_destroy(mchecksum_object_t checksum);
 {% endhighlight %}

-The checksum can be reset with `mchecksum_reset()` to prevent an extra allocation when the checksum needs to be re-used.
+The checksum can be reset with `mchecksum_reset()`, which prevents an extra allocation when the checksum needs to be re-used.

 {% highlight C %}
 int mchecksum_reset(mchecksum_object_t checksum);